everhartlab/sclerotinia-366/README.md

 # Analysis of 366 *S. sclerotiorum* isolates

-This is an attempt to clean up an analysis of 366 isolates of *Sclerotinia sclerotiorum* from the US and various countries around the world.
+This repository contains data, code, and a manuscript for analysis of 366 isolates of *Sclerotinia sclerotiorum* from the US and various countries around the world.

-The manuscript has mostly been written, but it still needs some cleaning:

 > Population structure and phenotypic variation of *Sclerotinia sclerotiorum*
 > from dry bean in the United States